Znote/ZnoteAAC/README.md

 2: Edit config.php and:
 - modify $config['TFSVersion'] with correct TFS version you are running.
 (TFS_02, TFS_03, TFS_10).
 - modify $config['page_admin_access'] with your admin account username(s).
-- modify $config['salt'] with true or false if you have salt activated in config.lua(On the OT server) for password security.

 3: Before inserting correct SQL connection details, visit the website ( http://127.0.0.1/ ), it will generate a mysql schema you should import to your OT servers database.